MaxGreil/sradcqc/README.md

 nextflow run main.nf --sra_id SRR000001
 ```

 You must give in the SRA ID to download the .fastq files from.
-Optionally, you can specify the Nextflow output directory with a flag.
+Optionally, you can specify the Nextflow output directory with flag `--outdir <folder>`.
 By default, all resulting files will be saved in folder `data`.

 ## Installation